 To limit the amount of available nitrate and phosphate in the aquarium water, the fish must not be overfed.
 All leftover fish food requires being removed immediately via fishnet or an aquarium vacuum.
 Weekly maintenance of 30~50% partial water change along with substrate vacuuming can keep nitrate and phosphate level low

 Limiting the light exposure and lowering the nutrients concentration in your fish tank can avoid algae boom, but it will not prevent algae altogether.
 What should we do if there is still algae in the tank?

 We highly recommend avoiding any chemical means to kill algae.
 Many of the algae control chemical products can harm your fish and plants, and sometimes it can even kill them.
 To be on the safe side, stick to the natural algae controlling methods.

 Algae Control through Physical Removal

-You can definitely remove algae manually.
-For the green water problem, large partial water change will certainly remove large amount of algea.
-For algae growing on the sides of the glass, using an algae scraper will clean it up nicely.
+You can remove algae manually.
+For the green water problem, a large partial water change will undoubtedly remove a large number of algae.
+If algae grow on the sides of the glass, using an algae scraper will clean it up nicely.
 For hair like algae, just use your hands to pull it off.
 There is no need to be nice to them.
-If algae are growing on your plants and hard to be removed, cut the part of the plants covered with algae and throw it away.
-While physically removing algae will never completely eradicate the problem, it will temporary reduce algae to a much lower level.
+If algae are growing on your plants and it is hard to remove them, just cut the part of the plants covered with algae and throw it away.
+While physically removing algae will never completely eradicate the problem, it will temporarily reduce algae to a much lower level.